 One of those re-scored pages features a song from another removed musician: SolusLunes.
 Enabling this will still overwrite a Bill Bolin page

-One Homestuck panel included a joke related to a character's race, though not in a disparaging manner
+One Homestuck panel included a joke related to a character's race, not in a disparaging manner mind you, but still shocking to some

-A Paradox Space page featuring a non-human's insides was considered too graphic, so was replaced with a written description
+A Paradox Space page featuring a non-human's insides was thought too graphic, and thus replaced with a written description

-For your first reading, I advise keeping everything on less (2); it's important to view any piece of art as closely to how the creator originally intended as possible, so that you may decide for yourself whether what's presented is objectionable.
+On your first reading, I advise keeping everything on less (2); it's important to view any piece of art as closely to how the creator originally intended as possible, so that you may decide for yourself whether or it's objectionable.
 Besides, none of it's that shocking anyway.

 Mods